uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/docs/workshop/README.md

 Yes!

-However, if that image is not accepted by InkCut or is too complex, we will ask you to use the testing image instead, so that all learners can use the vinyl cutter.
+However, if that image is not accepted by Inkcut or is too complex, we will ask you to use the testing image instead, so that all learners can use the vinyl cutter.